 This Post Covers Italian Citizenship “Jure Sanguinis” Only

 There are many ways to become an Italian citizen.
-You can live in Italy for a pre-established time period set by law, you can marry an Italian citizen, or you can even become an Italian citizen after carrying out a heroic act.
+However, this post goes over Italian citizenship by descent only.
+Here are some other ways to become Italian: you can live in Italy for a pre-established time period set by law, you can marry an Italian citizen, or you can even become an Italian citizen after carrying out a heroic act.

 While equally valid, none of the above are the subject of this post.
 In this post, we’ll be talking strictly about Italian citizenship jure sanguinis.
 This means Italian citizenship by descent.